SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Complete Mathematical Proofs

 \subsubsection{Derivation of Shapley-Bellman optimality equation.}

 First, according to Bellman's principle of optimality \citep{bellman1952theory,sutton2018reinforcement} we can write out Bellman optimality equation for the optimal global Q-value such that

 For convenience, we only consider the finite state space and action space here.
-By the property of efficiency (i.e., (2) in Proposition \ref{prop:shapley_value_properties}), we can get the approximation of the maximum optimal global Q-value such that
+By the efficiency property (i.e. (ii) in Proposition \ref{prop:shapley_value_properties}), we can get the approximation of the optimal global Q-value w.r.t. optimal actions such that

 Suppose that for all $\mathbf{s} \in \mathcal{S}$ and $a_{i} \in \mathcal{A}_{i}$, for each agent $i$ there exists bounded $\mathit{w}_{i}(\mathbf{s}, a_{i}) > 0$ and $b_{i}(\mathbf{s}) \geq 0$ that can project $Q^{\pi^{*}}(\mathbf{s}, \mathbf{a})$ onto the space of $Q^{\phi^{*}}_{i}(\mathbf{s}, a_{i})$ such that